In this running and nutrition guide, we’ll cover how to fuel yourself day-to-day to best prepare for your ultra.

 Calories put simply are a unit of measurement that refers to the energy in a given item of food.
 Across each day and each week, you’ll need to balance your calorie intake with the energy required to maintain your body’s function and movement.
 If not, you’ll either gain or lose weight.
 As you increase your running intensity, move more and burn more energy, you’ll need to increase your energy intake proportionally.
 The inverse is also true, that if you increase your running mileage or general activity without changing anything about your food intake, you’ll start to lose weight.

 To give you a bit of a reference point, the recommended intake for an average male is 2500 calories daily, and 2000 for the average female.
-Like the driving analogy above, this number should go up or down based on the amount of movement you do daily and is an average influenced by a number of factors including your height, weight and genetics.
+However, an ultra runner can use up to 8000 calories during an ultra so it’s important to optimise your fuel plan

 When you think about the major food groups of fats, carbs and protein they respectively contain 9, 4 and 4 calories per 1g of each.
 As a result, consuming fat is going to be the most dense way to consume calories.
 Our bodies are also much faster at digesting carbs, hence why you should consume carbs while you are exercising.